Full-Time Status Requirements

 SMU does not accept credit for military experience; however, undergraduate veteran and active duty students may petition for their military experience to meet Common Curriculum requirements.
 Please talk to your academic advisor for these procedures.
 Military transcripts must be submitted to the Veteran Services Office in order to use your benefits at SMU.

 Only courses that meet degree requirements can be certified for VA purposes.
 If you enroll in a course that does not fulfill a degree requirement, the course and its corresponding tuition and fees will not be certified to VA.
 Excessive free electives, for example, cannot be certified.
 Audited courses cannot be certified.

-Students cannot be certified beyond their sophomore year unless a major is declared.
-Only UC-required courses can be certified prior to the declaration of a major.
+Undergraduate students cannot be certified beyond their sophomore year unless a major is declared.
+Only UC or CC-required courses can be certified prior to the declaration of a major.

 VA will only pay educational fees for a study abroad program if you are required to study abroad as part of that program.
 VA will never pay for airfare, travel, or boarding costs.
 If you want to study abroad, but it is not required by your program, your benefits will pay up to the equivalent cost of taking those courses on campus.

 Supplemental and Concurrent Enrollments